 Prior to his LENR involvement, Dr. Grimshaw had an extensive career in environmental management and consulting.
 He began his career with an undergraduate degree in geological engineering and post-graduate degrees in geology.
 He held many positions as an organization and project manager and performed services for a variety of clients.

-Dr. Grimshaw worked for several of the most prominent environmental companies in the world and for The University of Texas at Austin (Bureau of Economic Geology).
+Dr. Grimshaw worked for several of the most prominent environmental companies in the world and for the Bureau of Economic Geology of The University of Texas at Austin.
 His projects included environmental baseline studies, preparing mitigation measures for adverse impacts, site investigations of spills and disposal sites, development of cleanup strategies for contaminated sites, and policy analysis for large-scale energy development in the western U.S. He gained experience with many types of energy facilities, including power plants, refineries, oil fields, pipelines, storage tanks, coal mines, and unconventional oil and gas production.

 Technical and Policy Analysis for Regulation of Shale Gas and Oil Development